daniman/analog-clock/README.md

 Ideas:
 - [ ] Add a meeting time slider, so you can drag hands around to predict how your meeting will affect different timezones
+- [ ] Add an "Arm adder" which has a dropdown of tzs and stores your personal arms in localstorage
 - [ ] Add people's photos?
 Or work in that concept
 - [ ] DB for easier hand configuration/changing?
 - [ ] Display dates around midnight and international date line